OpenGMK/OpenGMK/README.md

 # OpenGMK

-**OpenGMK** is a modern, open-source rewrite of the proprietary GameMaker 8 engine, providing a full rewrite of the runner, a decompiler, and the ability to record TASes.
+**OpenGMK** is a modern, open-source rewrite of the proprietary GameMaker Classic engines, providing a full sourceport of the runner, a decompiler, and the ability to record TASes.
 It's being worked on almost every day!
 We’re constantly adding new features and updating the code.
 Please remember that ___this project is a work in progress___ and is unreleased.
-There are many things we plan on adding, and the interface you are currently viewing will also change as we add in those new features.
 Until there's an official release, please note that your saves may break in future releases.
 See runtime errors section below on how to work around this.

 ## Building GM8Emulator / GM8Decompiler